HISTORY OF CN 2747

 A HISTORICAL TIMELINE OF CN 2747

-CN 2747 is placed on permanent outdoor display in Kiwanis Park along Plessis Road.
-The park was renamed Rotary Heritage Park.
+CN 2747 is placed on permanent outdoor display in Kiwanis Park (now, Rotary Heritage Park) along

 The Transcona Historical Museum acquires ownership of CN 2747 for $1.00 from the Midwestern Rail Association after one year of negotiations.